 I suppose that I should be grateful it failed when it did as I was at home when it happened (I could have been anywhere, including a trip to France planned in 4 weeks time) upon reflection I was pleased, it had taken over 3 years of ownership before something broke on the Triumph, whereas in the same number of months of owning my Suzuki 1200 Bandit I had 4 things break, so I should be thankful it was £21 for a new throttle cable and now my Triumph has a lovely light throttle.

 Me and my big mouth!
 2 weeks after replacing the throttle cable, on the way home after a long day in Mid-Wales what goes and happens?
 I’ll tell you what!
 The bloody fuel line from the petrol tank to the fuel injector’s splits!
 Double Bugger!
 Luckily with the help of Bonzo and Bob, we (I mean they) managed to remove the offending pipe, cut off the split end and rejoin it to the petrol tank so that I could get home.
 (Thanks for your help lads)

-A new fuel line has been acquired and fitted and now everything looks OK, This is obviously a worry as the exact same thing happened the Andy and his Daytona 955i but when it was 3 weeks old.
-Myself and Andy both ordered and collected our bikes at the same time and I believe they were assembled at around the same time, a quick tip is to check the steering head on a Triumph and it will tell you it’s date of birth, mine says 160599 meaning it came off the production line on the 19th of May 1999.
+A new fuel line has been acquired and fitted and now everything looks OK, This is obviously a worry as the exact same thing happened the Andy and his Daytona 955i but when it was only 3 weeks old.
+I and Andy both ordered and collected our bikes at the same time and I believe they were built at around the same time, a quick tip is to check the steering head on a Triumph and it will tell you it’s date of birth, mine says 160599 meaning it came off the production line on the 19th of May 1999.

 18th June 2003